SquidDev/stop-learn/README.md

 Instead of filling the board, each tile's owner is determined by which player would take the least number of moves to get to that cell.

-Manhattan ends up being slightly more effective, and much more efficient than FloodFill, though there is more optimisation that can be done to both.
+Manhattan ends up being more effective, as it does not depend on an enclosed area being considered 'territory'.